Greil Marcus: Biography

 His next book, Lipstick Traces: A Secret History of the 20th Century (1989), stretched his trademark riffing across a century of Western civilization.
 Positing punk rock as a transhistorical cultural phenomenon, Marcus examined philosophical connections between subjects as diverse as medieval heretics, Dada, the Situationists, and the Sex Pistols.

 Marcus published Dead Elvis, a collection of writings about Elvis Presley, in 1991, and Ranters and Crowd Pleasers (reissued as In the Fascist Bathroom: Punk in Pop Music), an examination of post-punk political pop, in 1993.

 Using bootleg recordings of Bob Dylan as a starting point, he dissected the American subconscious in Invisible Republic: Bob Dylan's Basement Tapes, published in 1997.

 He writes the column "Elephant Dancing" for Interview and "Real Life Rock Top Ten" for The Believer.
 He occasionally teaches graduate courses in American Studies at the University of California, Berkeley, and teaches a lecture class, "The Old Weird America: Music as Democratic Speech – From the Commonplace Song to Bob Dylan", at the New School.
 During the fall of 2008, he held the Winton Chair in the College of Liberal Arts at the University of Minnesota, where he taught and lectured on the history of American pop culture.

 His book When That Rough God Goes Riding: Listening to Van Morrison was published in March 2010.
 It focuses on "Marcus's quest to understand Van Morrison's particular genius through the extraordinary and unclassifiable moments in his long career".
 The title is derived from Morrison's 1997 song "Rough God Goes Riding".

 He subsequently published Bob Dylan by Greil Marcus: Writings 1968–2010 (2010) and The Doors: A Lifetime of Listening to Five Mean Years (2011).

-The Los Angeles Review of Books in 2012 published a 20,000-word interview with Marcus about his life.
+In 2012, the Los Angeles Review of Books published a 20,000-word interview with Marcus about his life by Simon Reynolds.
 A collection of his interviews, edited by Joe Bonomo, was published by the University Press of Mississippi in 2012.